Rev. Sharon White-Harrigan, LMSW

 Akiana Smith

-Akiana Smith is a native New Yorker and natural born activist.
-She has worked as a community organizer, educator, and ran anger management groups for men returning from prison.
-Akiana is currently the Community - Court Navigator of the Women's Community Justice Association, a non-profit fighting for the rights of women in detention and the closure of RIkers Island.
-Akiana uses her voice as a tool to bring awareness to injustice.
-She is earning her Bachelors from John Jay College in Human Services and Community Justice from John Jay College of Criminal Justice.
-Akiana is a proud mother of two empowered daughters and an advocate for prisoners everywhere.
+Akiana Smith is a native New Yorker and a natural-born activist.
+With a career spanning various roles, she has worked as a community organizer, educator, and facilitator of anger management groups for men returning from prison.
+Currently, she serves as the Community Court Manager at the Women's Community Justice Association, a non-profit dedicated to advocating for the rights of women in detention and campaigning for the closure of Rikers Island.

 Board of Directors